mhorga/mhorga.github.io/_posts/2016-04-18-using-metalkit-part-9.markdown

 ]
 {% endhighlight %}

-Now you have the entire cube geometry ready for rendering.
-If you go to `MathUtils.swift` and comment out the `rotation` and the `translation` and only leave the scaling on for a factor of __0.5__ you will most likely see an image like this:
+Now that we have the entire cube geometry ready for rendering, let's go to `MathUtils.swift` and in `modelMatrix()` comment out the `rotation` and the `translation` calls, and only leave the scaling on for a factor of __0.5__.
+You will most likely see an image like this:

 ![alt text](https://github.com/Swiftor/Metal/raw/master/images/chapter09_3.png "3")